-Most companies that adopt cloud native architectures are building microservices in cloud environments.
-By deploying their microservices-based applications in public cloud, companies can take advantage of the on-demand scalability that public clouds provide.
-Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform are the most popular public clouds.
+Most companies that adopt cloud native architectures are building microservices in public cloud environments to take advantage of the on-demand scalability provided by Amazon Web Services (AWS), Microsoft Azure, Google Cloud, and others.

 As organizations increasingly choose multi-cloud strategies for application deployment, they are relying on containerized microservices for application portability across on-premises and public cloud.
 Because each individual microservice can be developed, deployed, and scaled independently, IT teams can quickly make changes to any part of a production application without affecting the application's end users.
 While microservices benefits are many, the primary benefit is to enable more rapid software development to get products and services to market faster and into the hands of customers.

 Companies need agility and flexibility to accelerate innovation.
 To achieve that, many organizations are moving their applications to public clouds.
 But simply shifting monolithic applications to the cloud does not allow them to take full advantage of the agile, scalable, and resilient features that public cloud infrastructure provides.